chetx27/ishaara-isl/README.md

 - Explicit and real error states (e.g., "NO_HAND_DETECTED", "NOT_CONFIDENT") instead of generic loading spinners.
 - No emojis are used in the codebase, UI, or documentation to maintain professional strictness.

-## License
-Code is provided under the MIT License.
-Data used (INCLUDE) is subject to its respective AI4Bharat academic license.